 EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

-📅 Rates verified March 2026 · Updated monthly · See our methodology →
+📅 All rates & product details verified March 25, 2026 · Updated monthly · See our methodology →

 In this review, we cover every product EQ Bank offers in 2026: the Personal Account, the TFSA, the RRSP, the FHSA, GICs, the Notice Savings Account, and the EQ Bank Card.
 We explain who EQ Bank is best for, who it isn’t right for, and how it compares to the competition.

 Quick Summary: EQ Bank is our #1 recommended online bank in Canada for 2026.
-It pays 2.75% on everyday savings (with direct deposit) and competitive rates across all product types — with zero fees of any kind.
-It’s operated by Equitable Bank, a federally regulated Schedule I bank with over $74 billion in combined assets.
-Forbes has named it one of Canada’s Best Banks five years in a row.
-The main limitation: no physical branches, no joint GICs, and limited availability in Quebec.
+It pays 2.75% on everyday savings (with direct deposit) and competitive rates across all products — with zero fees.
+Operated by Equitable Bank, a federally regulated Schedule I bank with over $74 billion in combined assets.
+Forbes’ Best Banks in Canada — 5 years running. 💰 You Both Get $20 on Deposit of $100 Main limitation: no physical branches, no joint GICs, and limited product availability in Quebec.

 🏦 Who Is EQ Bank?